kaizhu256/node-utility2/README.md

-# quickstart
+# quickstart to run browser-tests with browser-coverage
 #### follow the instruction in this script
 ```
 /*
   example.js

   this shared browser / node script will run phantomjs browser-tests
-  on itself with coverage for both the browser and server
+  and browser-coverage on itself

   instruction to programmatically test browser and server with coverage
   1. save this js script as example.js